Nox-Erebos/LoneMartian/Gems/Refined AntiGravite Core.md

 # Refined AntiGravite Core

-Dr. Krieger, after years of development finally succeeded in creating the **Refined AntiGravite Gem** a better way to contain and use the gem's power.
+Dr. Krieger, after years of development finally succeeded in creating the **Refined AntiGravite Core** a better way to contain and use the gem's power.

 # Obtaining